GoogleCloudPlatform/puppet-google-compute/README.md

     track software usage in images, persistent disks, snapshots, and virtual
     machine instances.
+* [`gcompute_image`][]:
+    Represents an Image resource.
+    Google Compute Engine uses operating system images to create the root persistent disks for your instances.
+You specify an image when you create
+    an instance.
+Images contain a boot loader, an operating system, and a root file system.
+Linux operating system images are also capable of running containers on Compute Engine.
+    Images can be either public or custom.
+    Public images are provided and maintained by Google, open-source communities, and third-party vendors.
+By default, all projects have access to these images and can use them to create instances.
+Custom images are available only to your project.
+You can create a custom image
+    from root persistent disks and other images.
+Then, use the custom image to create an instance.
 * [`gcompute_instance`][]:
     An instance is a virtual machine (VM) hosted on Google's infrastructure.